Building Homes, Changing Lives in Northwest Vermont

 If you feel you meet the above criteria and want to apply, here’s what you do next.

-2. Step two: CHT will contact GMHFH if you are financially eligible to purchase a home.
+2. Champlain Housing Trust OR Downstreet Housing will contact GMHFH if you are financially eligible to purchase a home.